kkurczewski/result-types/README.md

-# Result type
+# Result types

-Lightweight either-like type for Java
+Result types allows lazy propagation of checked-exception in Java.

 ## Use case